The state of Oaxaca (pronounced “wa-HAH-ka”) is one of Mexico’s richest states in terms of history, culture, archaeology, and ecology.

 One of Oaxaca’s most impressive-looking churches, and often seen in photographs promoting the city, is the Iglesia de Santo Domingo.
 The church was originally a Dominican Monastery; the internal decor is quite brilliant.
 In the evenings, the inside of the church is illuminated by soft candlelight.

 To see Oaxaca’s oldest church, you’ll need to walk about 2 blocks southwest of the zocalo and find the Iglesia de San Juan de Dios.
 This is a simple church, built around 1521, and is very popular with the local people.

 Museums and Art in Oaxaca

-Oaxaca has many good museums, which is quite understandable, given the rich culture, history and archaeology that Oaxaca has.
+Oaxaca has many good museums, which is not surprising given the rich culture, history, and archaeology that Oaxaca has.
 A few of the main ones are listed here and you can get a complete listing from the local tourism office (see Practical Information).

 Museo Regional de Oaxaca (Regional Museum of Oaxaca) – Among other historical treasures, this museum hosts artifacts from Monte Alban’s Tomb No. 7 which contained corpses, jewelry and gold.

 Rufino Tamayo Museo de Arte Pre Hispanico (Rufino Tamayo Museum of Pre Hispanic Art) – Rufino Tamayo (who was from Oaxaca) was also one of Mexico’s most famous artists and this museum is collection of great pre-Hispanic art collected over a period of around 20 years.

 Museo de Arte Contemporaneo de Oaxaca (Museum of Oaxacan Contemporary Art) – Is situated on the picturesque street of Alacala, includes collections from Mexico’s most contemporary artists including Rufino Tamayo, Rodolfo Morales, Francisco Toledo, Rodolfo Nieto and others.